nicolevegai/LinkDictionary/README.md

 **sortList()**

 We found that the most inefficient part of our code is the sortList method.
 We realized that using CurrentTimeMills() method we printed how much it took for 1000 words to be sorted.
 And the times where increasing with each iteration.
+For 10000 words the time elapsed is 2:03 minutes.

      counter++;
                 if(counter > 1000){